-No words have yet to be put together that properly describe what labor and delivery is like.
-Attempts at the subject range from horrifying to beautiful, exhausting to life changing, natural to overwhelming.
+No words have yet to be put together that properly describe what labor and delivery are like.
+Attempts at the subject range from horrifying to beautiful, exhausting to live changing, natural to overwhelming.
 I spent hours of taxing research, pored over my laptop trying to anticipate what that day would be like.
-How would it be hold the child in my arms that I had tried so hard to create in a healthy way?
+How would it be to hold the child in my arms that I had tried so hard to create healthily?
 I’m pretty sure most expectant mothers do the same.
 But what was unique for my situation?
-I had made an adoption plan, and was placing that child for adoption.
+I had made an adoption plan and was placing that child for adoption.
 Here are some emotions that surprised me.

 Crushing Power of Motherhood